NASA Proposing Giant Magnetic Shield To Make Mars Habitable To Humans

 “A greatly enhanced Martian atmosphere, in both pressure and temperature, that would be enough to allow significant surface liquid water would also have a number of benefits for science and human exploration in the 2040s and beyond,” said Green.
 “Much like Earth, an enhanced atmosphere would: allow larger landed mass of equipment to the surface, shield against most cosmic and solar particle radiation, extend the ability for oxygen extraction, and provide “open air” greenhouses to exist for plant production, just to name a few.”

 Popular Mechanics reports that according to simulation models, a magnetic shield could help Mars reach half the atmospheric pressure of Earth in just a matter of years.
-With solar winds out of the way, the frozen CO2 at Mars’s polar ice caps would begin to sublimate, or turn into gas, Once the greenhouse effect takes effect on Mars’s thin atmosphere, specifically at the equator, the massive stores of ice under the poles would start to melt and fill the world with liquid water.
+With solar winds out of the way, the frozen CO2 at Mars’s polar ice caps would begin to sublimate, or turn into gas, Once the greenhouse effect takes effect on Mars’ thin atmosphere, specifically at the equator, the massive stores of ice under the poles would start to melt and fill the world with liquid water.

 In another Mars-related research entitled “A Future Mars Environment for Science and Exploration,” the current situation on Mars is detailed as follows.

 “Today, Mars is an arid and cold world with a very thin atmosphere that has significant frozen and underground water resources.
 The thin atmosphere both prevents liquid water from residing permanently on its surface and makes it difficult to land missions since it is not thick enough to completely facilitate a soft landing.
-In its past, under the influence of a significant greenhouse effect, Mars may have had a significant water ocean covering perhaps 30% of the northern hemisphere.”
+In its past, under the influence of a significant greenhouse effect, Mars may have had a significant water ocean covering perhaps 30 percent of the northern hemisphere.”

 [Featured Image by Handout/Getty Images]